Amazing facts about lions

 While in captivity, the life expectancy of lions increases by 20 years.
 The oldest lion in captivity lived up to 29 years of age!

 Due to good care, enough food, and fewer fights, lions live longer in captivity.
-They receive the perfect nutrients which fulfill all of their dietary requirements.
+They receive the perfect nutrients that fulfill all of their dietary requirements.

-Lions are interesting species and rank top in the animal kingdom.
-Sadly, the population of lions is in decline and it is classified as “vulnerable”.
+Lions are an interesting species and rank at the top of the animal kingdom.
+Sadly, the population of lions is in decline, and it is classified as “vulnerable.”.

 romance of lions